Silvergriffon/EmpressGarbReskin/README.md

 Option to allow Sylvan Armor to be equippable by all character classes instead of just Wizard.

+Option to make the Crown of the Magister invisble when equipped.

 # How to Compile

 0. Install all required development pre-requisites: